Samsung Galaxy Z Flip 7 vs Motorola Razr Ultra (2025): All the differences explained

 ---|---|

 One area where Samsung has had an advantage is the hinge.
-It's a sturdier hinge that can stand at a steeper angle and it overall feels more robust than the hinge on the Motorola.
-We expect Samsung to keep this advantage with the Flip 7.
+It just feels sturdier, it can stand at a steeper angle, and overall, it feels more robust than the hinge on the Razr.

-As for water and dust protection, the Razr is rated IP48 for full water protection and some protection against larger dust particles, but not finer dust.
-A full dust protection has been the holy grail of flip phones, but we don't expect the Galaxy to get there this year, so chances are we will see the same IP48 rating on the Flip 7 as well.
+As for water and dust protection, both phones are rated IP48 for full water protection and some protection against larger dust particles, but they are NOT protected against finer dust.
+A full dust protection (IP68) has been the holy grail of flip phones, and hopefully the technology will get there soon.

 In terms of buttons, the Razr comes with a new AI Key located on the left side.
 Interestingly, it brings up the Perplexity Assistant, and not Google's Gemini (you can still summon Gemini with a long press on the power button).
-We don't expect to see a dedicated AI physical button on the Galaxy, but it's not completely out of the question.
+There is no dedicated AI physical button on the Galaxy.

 Display Differences